refract-rise/ProtRep-training/CONTRIBUTING.md

-1. If you wish to change this lesson, please work in <https://github.com/refract-rise/repeat-proteins-training>, which can be viewed at FIXME.
+1. If you wish to change this lesson, please work in <https://github.com/refract-rise/repeat-proteins-training>, which can be viewed at <https://refract-rise.github.io/repeat-proteins-training/>.

 2. If you wish to change the example lesson, please work in <https://github.com/carpentries/lesson-example>,